FeatureWrap

 size

-Specifies the width and height of the final image in pixels (rows x columns).
+The width and height of the final image, in pixels (rows x columns).

 (8, 8)